awsdocs/amazon-gamelift-developer-guide/doc_source/realtime-client.md

 1. Get the Realtime Client SDK, build it, and add it to your game client project\.
 See the README file for more information on SDK requirements and instructions on how to build the client libraries\.

+1. Call [Client\(\)](realtime-sdk-csharp-ref-actions.md#realtime-sdk-csharp-ref-actions-client) with a client configuration that specifies the type of client/server connection to use\.
+**Note**
+If you're connecting to a Realtime server that is running on a secured fleet with a TLS certificate, you must specify a secured connection type\.

 1. Add the following functionality to your game client\.
 See the [Realtime Servers Client API \(C\#\) Reference](realtime-sdk-csharp-ref.md) for more information\.
    + Connect to and disconnect from a game
      + [Connect\(\)](realtime-sdk-csharp-ref-actions.md#realtime-sdk-csharp-ref-actions-connect)